castai/terraform-provider-castai/docs/resources/rebalancing_schedule.md

 Optional:

-- `node_ttl_seconds` (Number) Specifies amount of time since node creation before the node is allowed to be considered for automated rebalancing
+- `node_ttl_seconds` (Number) Specifies amount of time since node creation before the node is allowed to be considered for automated rebalancing.
-- `num_targeted_nodes` (Number) Maximum number of nodes that will be selected for rebalancing
+- `num_targeted_nodes` (Number) Maximum number of nodes that will be selected for rebalancing.
-- `rebalancing_min_nodes` (Number) Minimum number of nodes that should be kept in the cluster after rebalancing
+- `rebalancing_min_nodes` (Number) Minimum number of nodes that should be kept in the cluster after rebalancing.
 - `selector` (String) Node selector in JSON format.